Live Aid: Broadcasts

 Broadcaster Richard Skinner opened the Live Aid concert with the words:

 It's twelve noon in London, seven AM in Philadelphia, and around the world it's time for Live Aid.

 The concert was the most ambitious international satellite television venture that had ever been attempted at the time.
 In Europe, the television feed was supplied by the BBC via the EBU; its broadcast was presented by Richard Skinner, Andy Kershaw, Mark Ellen, David Hepworth, Andy Batten-Foster, Steve Blacknell, Paul Gambaccini, Janice Long and Mike Smith and included numerous interviews and chats among the various acts.
 The BBC's television sound feed was mono, as was all UK television audio before NICAM was introduced, but the BBC Radio 1 feed was stereo and was simulcast in sync with the television pictures.
 Unfortunately, in the rush to set up the transatlantic feeds, the sound feed from Philadelphia was sent to London via transatlantic cable, while the video feed was via satellite, which meant a lack of synchronisation on British television receivers.
 Due to the constant activities in both London and Philadelphia, the BBC producers broadcast only two songs from the reunion of Crosby, Stills, Nash & Young after 10 pm; the same applied to Rick Springfield and REO Speedwagon.
 BBC broadcast only one song from the Black Sabbath set, around 3 am.
-Ashford & Simpson' "Solid" was not broadcast on the BBC.
+Ashford & Simpson's "Solid" was not broadcast on the BBC.
 The BBC, however, did supply a "clean feed" to various television channels in Europe.